AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 11. Authorize connections

-Go back to the config.json file, and check that there is a string after "auth", such as in the following example.
+Go back to the config.json file mentioned in step 8 and check that there is a string after "auth", such as in the following example.

 ```bash
 "auth": "klsdjfsdkifdsiEWRFJDOFfslakfdjsidjfdslfjds"